 One stand-alone statistics course.
 Research methodology courses in a CSD program may not fulfill this requirement.

-Two behavioral or social science courses, such as psychology, sociology, anthropology, or public health.
+One behavioral or social science course, such as psychology, sociology, anthropology, or public health.

 Courses must have been taken at an accredited college or university within the last 10 years.
-Baylor will not accept courses taken through high school for dual credit, such as Advanced Placement (AP) courses.
+Baylor will accept courses taken through high school for dual credit, such as Advanced Placement (AP) courses if they are listed on your transcript.

 All courses must be a minimum of 3 credits, and you must have earned a passing grade.